So you’re in the ER and the doctors and nurse and therapists are all together

 You have to look.

 Next is F.

-We’ve pretty much finished
+We’ve pretty much finished the primary survey,

 but it’s important to know when the patient last drank or ate

 because that may affect our decision as to when we can move on with anesthesia

 and go into the operating room.